 Sometimes, we lose sight of the core traits that make us great and distinguish us from our competition.
 It’s human nature to get caught up in what we do and lose sight of why it really matters.

 I once worked for a company that changed their tagline just about every year.
-By doing so, they unknowingly demonstrated a lack of focus and left people wondering what they really stood for.
-By chasing the shiny objects on the hill and declaring, “Us, too!” they risked losing their unique identity and authoritative voice.
-A business that should have taken off and changed their market floundered instead.
+By doing so, they unwittingly demonstrated a lack of focus and left people wondering what they really stood for.
+By chasing the latest shiny objects on the hill and declaring, “Us, too!” they risked losing their unique identity and authoritative voice.
+A business that should have taken off and changed their market floundered, instead.

 It seems that market dynamics are constantly shifting.
 That’s the reality of today’s fast-moving world.
 But, with it comes huge opportunities.
-Those who fail to embrace change and seize the moment to reinforce their role will quickly be marginalized.
+Those who fail to embrace change and seize the moment to reinforce their role will quickly find themselves marginalized.